tdolby-at-uk-ibm-com/ace-bdd-cucumber/README.md

 which engine to use.

-The Cucumber feature description in [is_it_friday_yet.feature](FridayApplication_Test/src/main/resources/bdd/cucumber/is_it_friday_yet.feature) matches the tutorial, and is picked up the Cucmber engine automatically.
+The Cucumber feature description in [is_it_friday_yet.feature](FridayApplication_Test/src/main/resources/bdd/cucumber/is_it_friday_yet.feature) matches the tutorial, and is picked up the Cucumber engine automatically.
-The tests in [RunCucumberTest.java](FridayApplication_Test/src/main/java/bdd/cucumber/RunCucumberTest.java) use standard JUnit and ACE testing constructus to implement the various steps, making sure the actual application code in [MainFlow_Compute.esql](FridayApplication/MainFlow_Compute.esql) works as expected.
+The tests in [RunCucumberTest.java](FridayApplication_Test/src/main/java/bdd/cucumber/RunCucumberTest.java) use standard JUnit and ACE testing constructs to implement the various steps, making sure the actual application code in [MainFlow_Compute.esql](FridayApplication/MainFlow_Compute.esql) works as expected.

 ![BDD overview](FridayApplication/bdd-overview.png)

 ## Next steps